+The Covid-19 pandemic has led to a sharp economic downturn and an increase of unemployment rates in Luxembourg.
+Young people are disproportionately affected.
+The unemployment rate among young people (under 25 years of age) increased from 17.5% in the second quarter of 2019 to 23.3% in the second quarter of 2020.
 The financial crisis of 2008 led to an interim increase in overall unemployment (2.2% in 2000; 5.6% in 2017) and also within the young population (6.4% in 2000, 15.4% in 2017) (Eurostat, 2017).
 Compared to other European countries, the current unemployment rate of the overall population is rather low, whereas for the group of young people it is relatively high (Eurostat, 2017).
+The increase in the overall population is much lower (from 4.3% up to 5.1%; 25 to 74 years of age) (Statec, 2020).

-The significant difference between the overall unemployment rate for the population and the youth unemployment rate indicates that the transition from the education system into employment represents a critical phase for many young people in Luxembourg.
+The significant difference between the overall unemployment rate for the population and the youth unemployment rate indicates that the transition from the education system into employment represents a critical phase for many young people in Luxembourg, it can be expected that the pandemic will aggrevate the situation.
 This is particularly true for young people with poor qualifications.
 These are at increased risk of becoming unemployed (MENJE & UL, 2015).